philanc/lualinux/README.md

 ```

-**Examples** can be found in the `util` and `test` subdirectories.
+**Examples** can be found in the `lualinux` and `test` subdirectories.
 They contain various Lua functions offering a more convenient API for some Linux functionality, and minimal tests for these functions.

 ### License